mwxiong/guides/dev/2014-04-09-animations.md

 Animation & Transition Guide
 ============================

-The history of Famo.us is the following: we wondered if we could move a square `<div>` at 60 FPS entirely in JavaScript without relying on CSS3 keyframe animations... then we built a framework around it.
+Famo.us started because we wondered if we could move a square `<div>` at 60 FPS entirely in JavaScript without relying on CSS3 keyframe animations.
+Then we built a framework around it.
 Animation was as core to Famo.us then as it is now.
 You'll find that unlike the standard HTML5 techniques, our animations are far more flexible and extensible.
-We're still waiting for CSS3 to catch up.

 ## Outline